jkup/mastering-chrome-devtools/markdown/lessons/About.md

 - [A walk through the panels](#a-walk-through-the-panels)
 - [The course format](#course-format)

 Chrome DevTools can do so many things.
 Sometimes it's more important to know what a tool can do than knowing exactly how to do it!
-Today we'll cover Chrome' ability to:

-- Create Files
-- Write Code
-- Persist Changes to Disk
-- Step Through Debug
-- Audit Pages
-- Emulate Devices
-- Simulate Network Conditions
-- Find and Fix Memory Leaks
-- Profile Your Code
-- Analyze JavaScript performance
-- Spot page jank

 ## A walk through the panels